challauday369/Linux-Kernel-Mentorship-Spring-2026/index.md

 I would like to sincerely thank my mentors, **Shuah Khan** and **Brigham Campbell**, for their guidance, encouragement, and patience throughout this journey.

-I'm also grateful to the Linux kernel maintainers and reviewers who took the time to review my patches and provide thoughtful feedback.
+I'm also grateful to the Linux kernel maintainers and reviewers **Rob Herring**, **Krzysztof Kozlowski** and **Conor Dooley**, who took the time to review my patches and provide thoughtful feedback.
 Every comment contributed to my growth as a developer.

 Finally, thank you to the Linux Foundation for creating a program that gives aspiring contributors the opportunity to learn by doing.